On primitive elements of algebraic function fields and models of $X_0(N)$: Introduction

-\begin{Cor} Assume that $m=2$, $g(\Gamma_0(N))\ge 3$, and $X_0(N)$ is not a hyperelliptic curve.
-Let $f, g \in S_2(\Gamma_0(N))$ be linearly independent with integral $q$--expansions.
-Then, there exists infinitely many $h\in S_2(\Gamma_0(N))$ with integral $q$--expansion such that we have the following: \begin{itemize} \item[(i)] $X_0(N)$ is birationally equivalent to $\calC (f, g, h)$, \item[(ii)] the reduced equation of $\calC(f, g, h)$ has integral coefficients up to a multiplication with a non--zero constant in $\mathbb C$. \end{itemize} \end{Cor} Examples and improvements to Corollary \ref{exist-2} are included in Section \ref{r-exam} as we already mentioned above.
+\begin{Cor} Let $m\ge 2$ be an even integer.
+Assume that one of the following holds: \begin{enumerate} \item[(A)] $g(\Gamma_0(N))\ge 1$, and $m\ge 4$ (if $N\neq 11$) or $m\ge 6$ (if $N=11$); \item[(B)] $X_0(N)$ is not hyperelliptic, and $m= 2$. \end{enumerate} (In either case, $\dim S_m(\Gamma_0(N))\ge 3$.)
+Let $f, g \in S_m(\Gamma_0(N))$ be linearly independent with integral $q$-expansions.
+Then, there exists infinitely many $h\in S_m(\Gamma_0(N))$ with integral $q$--expansion such that we have the following: \begin{itemize} \item[(i)] $X_0(N)$ is birationally equivalent to $\calC (f, g, h)$ via the map (\ref{map}), and \item[(ii)] the reduced equation of $\calC(f, g, h)$ has integral coefficients up to a multiplication by a non-zero constant in $\mathbb C$. \end{itemize} \end{Cor} Examples and improvements to Corollary \ref{exist-1} are included in Section \ref{r-exam} as we already mentioned above.